tetratelabs/istio-distro.io/content/istio-in-practice/zero-downtime-releases/_index.en.md

 ---
 title: "How to do Zero-Downtime Releases"
 date: 2021-01-01T11:02:05+06:00
-weight: 1
+weight: 2
 draft: false
 ---

-The purpose of zero-downtime release is to release a new version of the service, without affecting any existing users of your services.
+The purpose of the zero-downtime release is to release a new version of the application without affecting its users.
 If you have a website running, this means that you can release a new version without taking the website down.
-For services, it means that you can make continuous requests to that service while new service is being released and the caller will never get that dreaded 504 Service Unavailable response.
+It means that you can make continuous requests to that application while releasing a new application, and the application users will never get that dreaded 504 Service Unavailable response.

-You might wonder why in the heck would I use Istio to do rolling updates - the Kubernetes option is much simpler.
+You might wonder why we would use Istio to do rolling updates if the Kubernetes option is much simpler.
 That's true, and you probably shouldn't be using Istio if zero-downtime deployments are the only thing you're going to use it for.
-You can achieve the same behavior with Istio, however, you have way more control over how and when the traffic gets routed to a specific version.
+You can achieve the same behavior with Istio.
+However, you have way more control over how and when the traffic gets routed to a specific version.

 #### Kubernetes Deployments need to be versioned